Saturday, March 15, 2025

 If there’s a chance you’ll be swayed by feedback, it’s probably better to wait until you’re happy with the draft before getting it critiqued.
 It can be hard to ignore feedback, especially for newer writers who haven’t had much of their work critiqued, or writers who feel compelled to try to please every reader.
 Getting feedback too early can sway you to write the novel the alpha reader would write, not you.

 You can’t bear the thought of anyone reading your unpolished work: There’s nothing wrong with wanting your work to be the best it can be before anyone else sees it.
-Some writers don’t want feedback until the novel is polished and as good as they can make it.
 If others reading your messy work would stress you out, don’t do it.

 Do you use an alpha reader?
 Would you use one?
 Why or why not?